 This was definitely the highlight of our time in Bangkok!
 I was hesitant to book it because the kids aren’t super adventurous eaters, but I read great views about A Chef’s Tour and decided we’d just do it.
 I’m so glad we did.
 We met Chef Nuth in Chinatown for a 16 course tour.
 We sampled snacks, drinks, noodle dishes, seafood, desserts and an unexpected course…..insects!
 Chef Nuth grew up eating at many of these same places and had known some of the vendors for decades.
 We absolutely loved learning about all the foods and we never would have found any of these places without him.
 We felt like this tour got us off the tourist track and helped us to see a more authentic side of Bangkok.

-Read more about our tour here
+Read more about our street food tour here

 Chiang Mai (4 days)